 Bob grimaced as his granddaughter, Tami’s, teacher of students with visual impairments handed him three sheets of paper at the end of their meeting.
 One was ideas for the family to try this week with Tami; one was a handout on talking to your baby, and one had phone numbers of other families whose children have albinism.
 Paper, paper, and more paper!

 Like Bob, you may be amazed and sometimes overwhelmed at how much paper you get—forms you’ve been asked to sign so the teacher can get the doctor’s records and the doctor’s office can get the teacher’s records and so on.
 Do you really need to keep copies?
 Why do you have to bother?

 - There’ll be times when you want to check back on information you’ve received.
 Keeping it organized in one place will save you a lot of time and anxiety.

-- The medical and educational professionals in your baby's life are going to come and go.
-Over the years, you'll have lots of teachers, therapists, and doctors working with your child.
+- The medical and educational professionals in your baby’s life are going to come and go.
+Over the years, you’ll have many teachers, therapists, and doctors working with your child.
 You and your family are the team that stays in place.
-Having the detailed information that accumulates over time, all in one place, will make your life easier when a new administrator or specialist joins your team.
-It can also help you and others look at your child's progress.
+Having the detailed information that accumulates over time all in one place, will make your life easier when a new administrator or specialist joins your team.
+It can also help you and others look at your child’s progress.